 Applications used by CERTUM system are developed and implemented by Unizeto Sp. z o. o. specialists.
-Every application is developed and updated with Concurrent Versions System (CVS) usage.
-Within CVS, the system documentation is also created.

-Hardware changes are also monitored and registered.
+Hardware changes are monitored and registered.
 In particular the monitoring guarantees:

 - hardware is supplied in a manner allowing its tracing and evaluation of the route of the component to the place of its installation, - replacement hardware delivery is carried out in a manner similar to delivery of original hardware; replacement is carried out by trusted and trained personnel.